Presidents' Trophy: Playoff implications

 Ian Cooper, writing for the Toronto Star, noted that "of 11 Presidents' Trophy winners to lose in the first two rounds, seven came from divisions that were among the league's weaker half ...
 If a team dominates a weak division, its shortcomings should become apparent once it faces stiffer competition from the rest of the conference".
-Jonathan Weiss, writing for the Bleacher Report in 2010, also noted that of the teams between 1982 and 2009 that led the League in points during the regular season, 12 of them (45 per cent) reached the Cup Finals, while of the other 405 teams during that same time period, only 42 (10 per cent) advanced to the final round, concluding that "the team that leads the NHL in regular season points is four to five times more likely than any other team in the playoffs to make it into the Stanley Cup finals, and seven to eight times more likely to win the Cup".
+Jonathan Weiss, writing for the Bleacher Report in 2010, also noted that of the teams between 1982 and 2009 that led the League in points during the regular season, 12 of them (45 per cent) reached the Stanley Cup Final, while of the other 405 teams during that same time period, only 42 (10 per cent) advanced to the final round, concluding that "the team that leads the NHL in regular season points is four to five times more likely than any other team in the playoffs to make it into the Stanley Cup Final, and seven to eight times more likely to win the Cup".

-The 1995–96 Red Wings were considered a "cursed" team, as their record-setting season was cut short by the newly relocated Colorado Avalanche in the Conference Finals, sparking a particularly vicious rivalry between the two teams in subsequent seasons.
-In the 1996–97 season, the Avalanche were the defending Cup champions and won the Presidents' Trophy but lost the Conference Finals which was a rematch against the Red Wings, the Red Wings went on to win the Cup.
-The Red Wings would go onto the defeat the Presidents' Trophy-winning Dallas Stars in 1998, en route to the Red Wings' second straight Cup win.
+The Detroit Red Wings were considered an example of the Presidents' Trophy curse in the 1990s, as they reached the 1995 Stanley Cup Final only to be swept in four games by the underdog New Jersey Devils.
+The Red Wings went on to win their second straight Presidents' Trophy in their record-setting 1995–96 season, but they were defeated by the newly relocated Colorado Avalanche in the conference finals, sparking a particularly vicious rivalry between the two teams in subsequent seasons.
+In the 1996–97 season, the Avalanche were the defending Cup champions and won the Presidents' Trophy but lost the conference finals which was a rematch against the Red Wings who went on to win the Cup.
+The Red Wings would go onto the defeat the Presidents' Trophy-winning Dallas Stars in the 1998 Western Conference finals, en route to the Red Wings' second straight Cup win.
 Thereafter, in three of four seasons, the Presidents' Trophy winning team went on to win the Stanley Cup (Stars in 1999, Avalanche in 2001, and Red Wings in 2002).